lee111may/gh-pages/index.md

 # Welcome to my Website!

-My name is Lee and i am currently studying a bachelor of IT and RMIT university through OUA.
+My name is Lee and i am currently studying a bachelor of IT at RMIT university through OUA.